abenmrad/node-red-contrib-odoo-xmlrpc-with-filters/README.md

 __What if I already installed the original node-red-contrib-odoo-xmlrpc module?__

-1. Export your existing flows
+1. Export your existing flows (just in case)
-2. Stop the Node-RED application/server
+2. Uninstall the "node-red-contrib-odoo-xmlrpc" module from the palette
-3. Run the install steps above
-4. Start the Node-RED application again
+3. Install the "node-red-contrib-odoo-xmlrpc-with-filters" module from the palette
-5. Load/create your flows, if necessary
+4. Load/create your flows, if necessary

 That should be it.